PyDrocsid/cogs/moderation/mod/documentation.md

 ## `edit_mute`

 The edit_mute command can be used to edit a mute.
-There are two subcommands:
+There are two subcommands.

+Required Permissions:

+- `mute`

 ### `reason`